Courts of Justice - Criminal Subcommittee Agenda

 |

 Summary: A BILL to amend and reenact § 19.2-271.6 of the Code of Virginia, relating to evidence of defendant's mental condition admissible.
-Subcommittee recommends reporting with substitute and referring to Appropriations (7-Y 3-N)Yeas (7): Watts, Delaney, Hernandez, Cousins, Callsen, Schmidt, Hope Nays (3): Williams, Davis, Whittle Not Voting (1): Mehta Criminal Subcommittee recommends reporting with substitute and referring to Appropriations (7-Y 3-N) |
+Subcommittee recommends reporting with substitute and referring to Appropriations (7-Y 3-N)Yeas (7): Watts, Delaney, Hernandez, Cousins, Callsen, Schmidt, Hope Nays (3): Williams, Davis, Whittle Not Voting (1): Mehta Last actions:

 ||